.jpg)

-Donees can claim fall in value relief within four years of the donor’s death, to reduce tax on a lifetime gift, or trustees can claim it to reduce additional tax payable on chargeable lifetime transfers.
+You can claim fall in value relief within four years of the death of a loved one, to reduce tax on a lifetime gift, or trustees can claim it to reduce additional tax payable on chargeable lifetime transfers.
 Click here for more information on lifetime gifts.

 The amount of relief available will be the fall in value from the date of the gift, to the value at the date of death.
 So if the gift was valued at £10,000 and it fell in value to £8,000 at the date of death, the relief would be £2,000.
 If the donee has sold the asset before the date of death, the fall in value is the difference between the value at the date of the gift and the gross sale proceeds.
 So if the gift was valued at £10,000 and the donee sold this gift for £9,000 before the date of death, the relief would be £1,000.